 Next, you will need to set up your Applets at IFTTT.
 You will also need to make sure you have Pinterest boards that you will be pinning to already set up.
 I have Applets and boards for recipes, gardening, blogging, lists, crafts, and travel.
 I only pin my blogs posts to those boards.
 So, if you need to set up boards just for your websites pins, now is the time to do this.

-When you are in IFTTT, click on New Applet under your email in the top right-hand corner.
+When you are in IFTTT, click on your PROFILE picture in the top right-hand corner and then click CREATE.

 Click on the blue +this